daattali/beautiful-jekyll/README.md

 Parameter   | Description
 ----------- | -----------
-readtime    | If you want a post to show how many minutes it will take to read it, use `readtime: true`. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`. social-share | By default, every blog post has buttons to share the page on social media.
+author      | Specify the author of a blog post (useful if a website has multiple authors). readtime    | If you want a post to show how many minutes it will take to read it, use `readtime: true`. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`. social-share | By default, every blog post has buttons to share the page on social media.
 If you want to turn this feature off, use `social-share: false`.